Your output won't scale

 Wind it up.
 Let it run.

-A loop is a small machine you define once and run whenever you need it.
-Describe what to check, what to fix, and when to stop. little-loops compiles it into a finite state machine and hands it to Claude.
+A loop is a small machine you define once and run forever.
+Describe what to check, what to fix, and when to stop — little-loops compiles it into a finite state machine and hands it to Claude.
 No babysitting.
 No streaming output to watch.
-Just a goal and a max iteration count.
+Just a goal and a done condition.

 Never write a disposable prompt again.